 After a short distance take the right-hand path which crosses a stile and then follows the edge of the woodland.
 When you reach the open grassland, turn right, following the edge of the woodland.
 You will then reach a fork: go left uphill past a large sycamore tree.
 Continue walking uphill through the open woodland until you reach a stile.

 Cross the stile and follow the path.
-(In May look out for thousands of cowslips on this slope.
-Also look out to your right and see Elizabethan Danny House, one of the largest houses in Sussex.)
 Continue to the yellow way-marker post and bear left.
 When you reach scrubby bushes turn left, heading towards the chalky mounds of the old Victorian chalk quarry, keeping them to your left.
 You'll then come to a ditch, keep on the left side of the fence and cross the ditch.
 Head uphill and bearing left.
 Walk up the chalky steps leading to a stile at the top of the hill.

-Cross the stile and follow the path through the wood for 3 minutes (130 metres) (look out for wild garlic and bluebells in Spring).
+Cross the stile and follow the path through the wood for 130 metres.
+Look out for wild garlic and bluebells in spring.
 At the fork turn right (look out for the large beech tree on your right) and walk down the steps across the bridleway straight on the path until you reach a National Trust Wolstonbury Hill signpost on your right.
 Turn left at the signpost walking downhill and go through the gate following the gravel road.
-At the bottom of the road turn right onto New Way Lane and continue walking for 10 minutes (780 metres), at the bottom of the lane is your starting position at the Jack and Jill pub.
+At the bottom of the road turn right onto New Way Lane and continue walking for 10 minutes (780 metres).
+At the bottom of the lane is your starting position at the Jack and Jill pub.

 Jack and Jill pub, Clayton, West Sussex, grid ref: TQ 29839 14240